9:45am: Registration

 The complexity of today's world is calling forth a new kind of leadership - one that draws on the wisdom and power already present in our communities

-In this session, Emily Wilson-Smith, consultant and founder of the global charity Irise International, explores the practical and philosophical impetus for institutions that share power - from systems change theory to feminist thinking.
+In this session, consultant and founder of the global charity Irise International, Emily Wilson-Smith, explores the practical and philosophical impetus for institutions that share power - from systems change theory to feminist thinking.

 Drawing on her own power-sharing journey, Emily will explore the real-life challenges of building teams, partnerships and campaigns that genuinely shift power.
 She will reflect on the individual and institutional changes required and share inspiring examples of how networked, collaborative structures can sustainably shift the status quo.